How to choose among the best places to visit in Colombia? Which regions to explore?

 #6 Pereira, a touristic hub in the Coffee Region

 As Santa Marta, Pereira won’t blow your mind.
-However, it’s a strategical point to visit the coffee region.
-It’s also easy to get there as there are an airport, a major bus terminal, and AVIS Rental car company.
+However, it’s a strategic place to visit the coffee region.
+It’s also easy to get there as there are an airport, a major bus terminal, and several car rental companies.

-We’ve met one of the best local travel agencies when we were there.
+We met excellent local travel agencies when we were there.
 Thanks to them, you can plan different adventures:

-- Multi-day trips to the Paramo Los Nevados
+- Multi-day trips to the National Park Los Nevados

 - Canyoning and thermal baths